UniversalDependencies/UD_Maltese-MUDT/README.md

 # Introduction
 ## Origin
 This treebank is the product of the PhD thesis *Constituent order in Maltese: A quantitative analysis* by Slavomír Čéplö.
 The text (see References) contains a detailed description of the annotation decisions and composition of the treebank.
-The treebank was originally produced on accordance with UDv1, this version is brought up to the UDv2.3 standard.
+The treebank was originally produced in accordance with UDv1, this version is brought up to the UDv2.3 standard.

 ## Splitting
 MUDT contains 2074 sentences and 44,162 tokens (both defined orthographically) in the following text types: